 9. You often have more than two drinks per day

-The National Institute on Alcohol Abuse and Alcoholism defines moderate drinking as one serving per day for women, and two for men.
+The National Institute on Alcohol Abuse and Alcoholism2 defines moderate drinking as one serving per day for women, and two for men.
 If you find that you regularly drink more than this, it might be a sign that it’s time to cut back.

 10. You have an overall “toxic” feeling in your body

-As your system processes alcohol, it literally breaks it down into a toxic substance.
+As your system processes alcohol, it literally breaks it down into a toxic substance3.
 And while this substance eventually gets flushed out, if you drink alcohol often enough you may feel the effect of having negative chemicals in your system—not unlike eating a poor diet.
 This can be a completely valid, non-addiction related reason to drink less alcohol.

 11. You notice your social life becoming more dependent on alcohol

 This can be a slippery slope, and can become a bit of a cycle.
 The more you socialize in drinking-related contexts, the more friends you make who drink, and so forth.
 If you find yourself drinking more than you’d like to keep up with friends, try finding alternative activities and widening your social circle to avoid getting locked into a negative pattern.